Income Qualification

 Example 1: Linda works in a coffee shop and makes $200 a week in wages and tips.
 She works 50 weeks a year.
 She also works as a nanny for $50 a week for 50 weeks a year.
 Her total annual income is: (50 x $200) + (50 x $50) = $10,000 + $2,500 = $12,500.
 Each month at the Chrysalis Co-op Linda will be paying $500 in rent, $60 in utilities, and $145 for house food.
 Her financial obligation will thus be $500 + $60 + $145 = $705 per month, or $8,460 per year.
 Linda’s documented earned income of $12,500 is more than her financial obligation ($8,460), and less than the Chrysalis income cap ($38,250), so she will qualify to live at Chrysalis.

 Example 2: Bobby wants to live at Masala, he receives $12,000 in Stafford student loans and a $4,000 Pell grant this year.
 He also works for the CU Rec Center part time, earning $100 per week for 50 weeks out of the year.
-Bobby’s employer has emailed the BHC ED a form that documents his earned income of $5,000 per year.
+Bobby’s employer has emailed BHC staff a form that documents his earned income of $5,000 per year.
 He wants to live at the Masala Co-op in a room that rents for $550 a month, plus $60 in utilities.
 Masala’s house food assessment is $160 per month.
-His financial obligation will thus be $550 + $60 + $160 = $770 per month, or $9240 per year.
+His financial obligation will be $550 + $60 + $160 = $770 per month, or $9240 per year.
 Bobby will not income qualify, because his documented earned income of $5,000 per year is less than his annual financial obligation to Masala of $9,240.

 In addition, as a STUDENT Bobby will only qualify if he can meet one of the following conditions: 1.
 He is older than 24 years of age or 2. he has a documented disability or 3. he has dependents or 4) He is a veteran.